Julielebousse/tripadvisor_rating/README.md

 **Phase 5** : Analyzing the visualiwations & providing insight

-**Phase 6** :Working on our Github repository and presentation slides
+**Phase 6** : Working on our Github repository and presentation slides

 ## Insights
 - In contrary to what we first thought, the price range doesn't have much impact on the average rating